DPA (GDPR)

 • (d) responding to queries or requests for information from the Customer relating to the processing of Customer Personal Data under clauses 8.9(a), 8.9(c) or 8.9(e) of the Standard Contractual Clauses;

-• (e) any assistance provided by FingerprintJS to the Customer with its fulfilment of its obligations to respond to data subjects' requests for the exercise of their rights under the GDPR; and
+• (e) any assistance provided by FingerprintJS to the Customer with its fulfillment of its obligations to respond to data subjects' requests for the exercise of their rights under the GDPR; and

 • (f) any assistance provided by FingerprintJS to the Customer with any data protection impact assessments or prior consultation with any supervisory authority of the Customer.